BlackhawkNest/libdbwrap/README.md

 ## Introduction

-`libdbwrap` is a database abstraction library.
+`libdbwrap` is a secure and unified database abstraction library.
 The initial goal is to support MySQL and SQLite3.
+Consumers of the API should not have to care what the underlying backend is once the backend is selected at `dbwrap` context creation time.

+Note that this project is under heavy and active development.
+Neither the API nor ABI should be considered stable at the moment.
+The unification API development is in progress, though not supported at the moment.

 License: 2-Clause BSD License